numalariamodeling/covid-chicago/iems_surveillance/README.md

 need new .sh to run all code successively (all_run.sh is for old model, but can be used as a referenced for new .sh)

 - 1 run covid model with/without mitigation (no script here)
 - 2 grab data series: daily new mild symptomatics
+run: python3 iems_step2_example.py -exp "insert simulation name" -loc "NUCLUSTER"
+output: new_symp_mild.csv in the simulation output folder
 - 3 downsample to generate survaillance data
 - 4 evaluate Rt
 - 5 make decision